 Distance 7 km, 4-5 hours, 1,090m ascent, camp altitude 3,480m

 The first day is a long day as you have to climb more than 1,000m elevation.
 You start from the Ta Dzong (National Museum) in Paro.
 The trek follows a gravel road past a few farms for about 30 minutes and then climbs up a steep ridge before leading through blue pine and fir forests to Damche Gom.
 Once you reach the ridge below Jili Dzong you descend about 100m to the campsite below Jili Dzong.

 Day 03: Jili Dzong – Jangchulakha (B, L, D)

 Distance 10 km, 4-5hours, 310m ascent, 50m descent, camp altitude 3,770m

-We will start our day with a climb for about an hour and a half and then ascend gradually up.
-The trail takes you through thick alpine forest and dwarf rhododendron trees.
-Some of the sights around us will include yaks and yak herders around the campsite.
+You begin with a climb for about an hour and a half and then ascend gradually up.
+The trail takes you through thick alpine forest and dwarf rhododendron tress.
+You may see yaks and yak herders around your campsite.

 Day 04: Jangchulakha – Jimilang Tsho (B, L, D)